doganparlak/doganparlak.github.io/_pages/projects.md

 ## Player Workload

 ### UEFA, Intelligence Center
-Utilizing the Transfermarkt, OPTA and UEFA competitions datasets, I led the integration of online data repositories for strategic off-pitch football research, incorpo- rating statistical and machine learning analysis to study player workload.
+Utilizing datasets from Transfermarkt, OPTA, and UEFA, I led the integration of online data repositories for strategic off-pitch football research.
+This involved incorporating statistical and machine learning analysis to study player workload.

 ## Metric Implementation and Technical Analysis